LunaricGuy/Lunaric-Executor/README.md

 if you rename the executor you should still type ".py" at the end You may encounter some bugs.

 ALSO TRIED FIXING LUNAR 1.1 IF 1.2 DOES NOT WORK

+Also the reason why the files are so large is because of the big scripts.